wavepack3t/fxa/packages/fxa-content-server/docs/query-params.md

 Used in the verification flows to specify the verification code.

 #### When to use
-Should not be used by reliers.
+Should not be used by relying parties.

 ### `uid`
 Used in two cases:
 1. By the verification flows to specify the user id of the user being verified.
-1. By reliers when loading a settings page to specify which account should be used.
+1. By relying parties when loading a settings page to specify which account should be used.

 #### When to use
-Reliers who send users to a settings page to e.g., set an avatar, can pass a uid to ensure users with multiple accounts update the avatar for the correct account.
+relying parties who send users to a settings page to e.g., set an avatar, can pass a uid to ensure users with multiple accounts update the avatar for the correct account.

 ## Experimental/development parameters